ryan1016/RSCR/README.md

 # RSCR
-Research on Computing Resource Measurement and Routing Methods in Software Defined Computing First Network
+This is the source code of paper "Research on Computing Resource Measurement and Routing Methods in Software Defined Computing First Network"

+Coming soon